adityayadav76/qday_prize_submission/README.md

 ## The Quantum Computer we used

-We used Automatski' Quantum Computer which has the below specs/features
+We used Automatski's Quantum Computer which has the below specs/features
-- 170 logical qubits
+- 70 logical qubits
 - 10m gate depth
 - 99.999% fidelity
 - 'n' milli seconds gate execution time